jsgilmore/gostorm/README.md

 Currently, the main purpose of GoStorm is to act as a library for Go spouts and bolts that wish to interact with a Storm topology.
 The topology definition itself should still be done in Java and a shell spout or bolt is still required for each Go spout or bolt.
 See the storm-starter WordCountTopology on how to do this.

-For testing and evaluation purposes, the GoStorm release also contains its own splitsentence.go implementation that replaces the python splitsentence.py implementation in the storm-starter WordCountTopology (https://github.com/nathanmarz/storm-starter).
-GoStorm also contains mock conn implementations that allows a developer to test her code code, before having to submit it as part of a Storm cluster.
+For testing and evaluation purposes, the GoStorm release also contains its own splitsentence.go implementation that replaces the python splitsentence.py implementation in the [storm-starter](https://github.com/nathanmarz/storm-starter) WordCountTopology.
+GoStorm also contains mock output collector implementations that allows a developer to test her code code, before having to submit it as part of a Storm cluster.

-GoStorm implements the complete Storm communications protocol as described in https://github.com/nathanmarz/storm/wiki/Multilang-protocol.
-GoStorm doesn't just implement the Storm communication protocol, but enforces it.
-It ensures that all function calls are valid and if invalid function calls are performed, it informs the user of why the call is invalid.

-Apart from implementing the multilang JSON protocol that is used by Storm shell components, GoStorm also implements a pure protocol buffer encoding scheme for improved performance.
+GoStorm implements (and enforces) the Storm [multilang protocol](https://github.com/nathanmarz/storm/wiki/Multilang-protocol).
+Apart from implementing the multilang JSON protocol that is used by Storm shell components, GoStorm also implements a protocol buffer binary encoding scheme for improved performance.
+The protocol buffer encoding requires the Storm [protoshell](https://github.com/jsgilmore/protoshell) multilang serialiser.
+Currently, [my customised version of Storm](https://github.com/jsgilmore/storm) is required to use the protocol buffer serialiser plugin.
+A pull request has been created for this improvement and my version of Storm always closely tracks the upstream Storm.

 ##Encoding
 GoStorm implements various encoding schemes with varying levels of performance: